 CMS Issues New MSPRP User Guide

-While Americans celebrated Independence Day this week, the Centers for Medicare and Medicaid Services (“CMS”) issued a new Medicare Secondary Payer Recovery Portal (“MSPRP”) User Guide that will hopefully lead to some increased independence and efficiency for the Medicare Secondary Payer community in how they use the MSPRP during the conditional payment recovery process.
+While Americans celebrated Independence Day this week, the Centers for Medicare & Medicaid Services (“CMS”) issued a new Medicare Secondary Payer Recovery Portal (“MSPRP”) User Guide that will hopefully lead to some increased independence and efficiency for the Medicare Secondary Payer community in how they use the MSPRP during the conditional payment recovery process.
 A copy of the revised guide, version 4.2, can be accessed by clicking here.

 The revised guide contains four primary changes: